-Of these insects there are several species; but they all resemble each other in form, and in their manner of living.
+Of these insects their are several species; but they all resemble each other in form, and in their manner of living.
 They differ, however, as much as birds, in the style of their architecture, and in the selection of the materials of which their nests are composed.
-Some build on the surface, or
+Some build on the surface, or partly above and partly below the ground, and others on the trunks or branches of lofty trees.